Cross-Compilation Environment Toolkit.

 This will create a zip file mysoftware.zip that you can just move over to your test Windows OS.
 Then uncompress it, and set or update your PATH environment variable with the bin/ directory of this uncompressed prefix.

 Note: only zip format supported for the moment, since it is the most common compression format for Windows.

 If you are running Windows in a VM for instance, or are sharing partitions, you can just add a link in a shared directory.
 Just cd to the shared directory and run:

 $ crossroad -s w64 myproject

-This will create a symlink named myproject/ to the “w64” target.
+This will create a symlink named crossroad-w64-myproject/ to the “myproject” project for the “w64” target.
 Since the directory is shared, it should be visible in Windows as a normal directory.

 Then run your app, and enjoy!